GaoleMeng/domainShiftVisualization/README.md

 # before compiling, revise each cpp file's input and output directory
 # compile the first filter layer, which create a file with only the line that has the same
 # conference as the three (or two) bfs layer file
+# the second filter compute the importance score, and keep only the conference with enough score.
 g++ -std=c++17  filter_first.cpp -o filter_first -lstdc++fs -pthread
 g++ -std=c++17  filter_second.cpp -o filter_second -lstdc++fs -pthread